-Any participant representing a publication, news organization, or non-personal blog will need to apply as Professional Use.
+Any participant representing a publication, news organization, or non-personal blog will need to apply for approval.
 The deadline to register all film, video, and still photography projects is the third Thursday in July.
 Click Here to Submit a Burning Man Media Proposal.

-I will return this year — but this time without my camera.
+I will return this year — but this time without my camera.” –First Time Journalist

 In addition to reading all of the information included Press & Media section you will absolutely want to go through the Burning Man Survival Guide in its entirety.
 Burning Man is no walk in the park, and your survival and ability to thrive (or just finish your project, for that matter) will depend on your being prepared.
 Read up on what it takes to cover Burning Man!